HarmanFX/Candidate-Assignment-2018/README.md

 ## Getting Started
 We've included a web interface that will simulate the interaction between the hand, sensor, and platform.
 This is accessible through the included node server.

+### Installing Node and Dependencies
+#### Mac/Linux
+- Use brew to install node (more verbose guide) [http://blog.teamtreehouse.com/install-node-js-npm-mac]
+  - If you don't have brew, install with:
+    - $ ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
+  - $ brew install node
+- We're using only one dependency in this project, Socket.io
+  - In the root directory of this project:
+    - $ npm install
+- If everything has install correctly the application can be launched with:
+  - $ node app.js
+  - To view the GUI in your browsers, navigate to: localhost:4200

 ## What we're looking for
 This exercise is indicative of a typical challenge the FX Team would have when working on a system during one of our sprints.
 We're looking for a solution that ensures all edge cases are accounted for, and is able to run without errors.
 Good luck, and have fun! :)